-England (Care Act 2014) Scotland (Adult Support and Protection Act 2007) Wales (Social Services and Well Being Act 2014) An individual aged 18 years An individual aged 18 years and over who: and over who: (a) has needs for care and a) is unable to safeguard their a) is experiencing or is at risk support (whether or not own well-being, property, of abuse or neglect, and; the local authority is rights or other interests, b) has needs for care and meeting any of those b) is at risk of harm, and support (whether or not the needs) and; because they are affected by authority is meeting any of (b) is experiencing, or at risk disability, mental disorder, those needs) and; of, abuse or neglect, and; illness or physical or mental c) as a result of those needs (c) as a result of those care infirmity, is more vulnerable to is unable to protect himself and support needs is being harmed than adults who or herself against the unable to protect are not so affected. abuse or neglect or the risk themselves from either the of it. risk of, or the experience of abuse or neglect.
+England (Care Act 2014) Scotland (Adult Support and Protection Act 2007) Wales (Social Services and Well Being Act 2014) An individual aged 18 years and over who: An individual aged 16 years and over who: An individual aged 18 years and over who: (a) has needs for care and support (whether or not the local authority is meeting any of those needs) and: a) is unable to safeguard their own well-being, property, rights or other interests, b) is at risk of harm, and a) is experiencing or is at risk of abuse or neglect, and; b) has needs for care and support (whether or not the authority is (b) is experiencing, or at risk of, abuse or neglect, and; (c) as a result of those care and b) is at tisk of harm, and because they are affected by disability, mental disorder, illness or physical or mental infirmity, is more (when end of not the authomy is meeting any of those needs) and;c) as a result of those needs is unable to protect himself or herself support needs is unable to protect themselves from either the risk of, or the experience of a duite color and material affects of against the abuse or neglect or the risk of it. abuse or neglect.